bradleycamacho/babelsentiment/README.md

 Then simply run the code, from terminal or R studio Will generate unsigned, signed, simple, and NRC emotion plots for each text using each avaiable lexicon

-Texts and directory structure are included
+Texts and directory structure are included, comments are non-exitent practically.
+Future versions will combine all scripts into one, and add modularity and simplified size input.

 Changelog: